If you’re looking to discover everything there is to know about Genius Test, then you’re in the right place.

 Now let’s focus on the main substances found in the Genius Test pills.

-• • KSM-66 Ashwagandha – This is a solid place to start for a testosterone booster.
-Ashwagandha is a herbal extract that can help to lower Cortisol levels.
-It also has some evidence to suggest that it could help to boost testosterone levels.
+• • KSM-66 Ashwagandha – This is a solid place to start for a supplement in this category.
+Ashwagandha is a herbal extract that has a long history of use in certain traditional medicines around the world.

 • Shilajit Extract – This is a mixture of minerals that has been used in traditional Indian medicine for years.
-One study showed that supplementing with it led to a 23.5% increase in testosterone in infertile men.
+It’s sometimes used in supplements of this type but the scientific evidence behind it is limited.

-• Fenugreek – We always like to see Fenugreek in testosterone booster supplements.
+• Fenugreek – We always like to see Fenugreek in these kinds of supplements.
 Fenugreek is already a good source of Zinc, Magnesium and Selenium.
-And it has also shown promise at being able to potentially boost testosterone levels in men.
 It’s a good ingredient in the Genius Test formula.

-• Quercetin – This is not the most common of testosterone booster ingredients.
+• Quercetin – This is not the most common of ingredients.
 Quercetin is something called a bioflavonoid.
-Rat studies have suggested that it could boost testosterone, while also potentially regulating estrogen levels.
+Still, we’re not totally convinced about its inclusion in Genius Test.

 • Diindolylmethane – Also known as DIM, this is a nutrient found in vegetables such as Broccoli.
-It is believed to work as an aromatase inhibitor.
-It’s a fairly common ingredient in testosterone boosters, but we don’t rate it as one of the very best.
+It’s a fairly common ingredient in this kind of supplement, but we don’t rate it as one of the very best.

-• LongJack – Again, this is a popular testosterone booster supplement ingredient.
-Also known as Eurycoma Longifolia, this plant extract is known as a pro-fertility agent and as an aphrodisiac.
-However, the actual evidence linking it to boosting testosterone levels is pretty limited, so we don’t think that it’s an amazing ingredient.
+• LongJack – Again, this is a popular supplement ingredient.
+Also known as Eurycoma Longifolia, this plant extract is thought to have some benefits.
+However, the actual evidence behind it is limited, so we don’t think that it’s an amazing ingredient.

 • Boron – This is a nice ingredient.
-It’s a dietary mineral which is believed to raise testosterone levels when supplemented at higher doses than it is found in food.
-It’s one of the main ingredients in one of our top-rated testosterone boosters called Prime Male.
+It’s a dietary mineral which is often used in supplements of this type.
+It’s one of the main ingredients in one of our top-rated products called Prime Male.

 The Genius Test ingredients formula is pretty good.
 It has some decent inclusions and it’s great to see that it doesn’t use a proprietary blend.

-However, we also feel that this supplement is missing some of our top-rated testosterone booster ingredients, namely:
+However, we also feel that this supplement is missing some of our top-rated ingredients, namely:

 • D-Aspartic Acid